nasa/oceandata-notebooks/docs/notebooks/harp2/harp2_basic_visualizations.md

 frames
 ```

-In order to display an animation in a Jupyter notebook, the "backend" for matplotlib has to be explicitly set to "widget".

-+++

 Now we can use `matplotlib.animation` to create an initial plot, define a function to update that plot for each new frame, and show the resulting animation.
 When we create the inital plot, we get back the object called `im` below.
 This object is an instance of `matplotlib.artist.Artist` and is responsible for rendering data on the axes.
 Our `update` function uses that artist's `set_data` method to leave everything in the plot the same other than the data used to make the image.

 ```{code-cell} ipython3